“An empty taxi arrived and Clement Attlee got out”

 Andrews not only indulges in a Churchill red herring, but he gets the usual wording wrong—and the date wrong.
 Attlee’s Labour Party defeated Churchill’s Conservatives in July 1945.

-Though it’s all over the Web, Churchill never said this about Attlee, and quoting Churchill to this effect considerably misses his attitude toward political opponents.
+Though it’s all over the Internet, Churchill never said this about Clement Attlee, and quoting Churchill to this effect considerably misses his attitude toward political opponents.

 The remark is listed in several Churchill quotation books, always without attribution–because there is none.